 Beat the market with a stop buy order

-Many investors are familiar with the stop loss order but there is another stop order to consider.
-It's an order that can transform your portfolio management and make you a master of the markets.
+The stop buy order can transform your portfolio and make you a master of the markets.

 In a stop buy order you pre-determine a buy of the chosen security in the event the price keeps rising.
 For example you are considering buying a stock or E.T.F. but you're not sure about what to do or you're spooked.
 Here's how you might use the Go buy order (o.k. it's a stop buy).

 Scenario: the stock market has been weak but may be on the rebound.
-The challenge with buying in this scenario is fear is still prevalent.
-We could use a stop buy for anything that may go higher but it can also be used to acquire downside protection using something like the volatility index (VXX).
+The challenge with buying in this scenario is fear is prevalent.
+We could use a stop buy for anything that may go higher but it can also be used to acquire downside protection using an inverse E.T.F. or the volatility index (VXX).
 In our scenario we could have a move in either direction as certainty about the price trend, short term, is low.

 How to execute a stop buy order